 Short-term visits last no more than six weeks.
 The expectation is that short-term researchers have a clear, definite, and well-targeted research plan.
 You have a pretty good idea of what documents you want to examine, and have drawn some sort of realistic timetable that will allow you to complete the research within the time you allotted it.
 Short-term visitors need only send an email to the Project Director briefly introducing yourselves, describing the research purpose, stating the length of your stay and the proposed time of arrival.
 The Director will consider your request, indicate whether the Center is a good fit for the proposed research, and confirm whether the proposed dates are acceptable (based on calendar and available space).

-Long-term visitors (more than six weeks) write instead directly to Professor Marianne Wokeck, the Director of the Institute for American Thought of which the Peirce Project is a unit.
+Long-term visitors (more than six weeks) write to Professor André De Tienne, the Director of the Peirce Project.
 Your email should include the following information:

 The text of the email should act as a cover letter in which you introduce yourself, outline briefly your research plan, indicate to what extent our resources would be useful for the fulfillment of your research goals, what would be the timeframe of your stay (this is important because we have a number of visitors and need to make sure we have sufficient space), and what funding source will be covering your expenses.
 If you are applying for a grant, indicate the institution you are applying to and whether you would need a letter of invitation to support that application.